noastu/portfolio/VCA/README.md

 ## Overview

-This script performs Extract, Transform, Load (ETL) operations by scraping data from the VCA website, exporting it to a JSON file, and uploading it to a MongoDB database.
+This script performs Extract, Transform, Load (ETL) operations by scraping data from the VCA website, cleaning it, exporting it to a JSON file, and uploading it to a MongoDB database.

 ## Installation
-    ```

 1. Install the required dependencies: